sergueik/springboot_study/basic-static-java17/README.md

     </body>
 </html>
 ```

+also supported the templates `http://localhost:8080/upload`

+* NOTE:the config class may need to be reviewed in Java 11 case)
 * test locally (checkout the hash `a5c326c9db97d6852b7d61798afdfceae1269b02` to restore the older version)

 ```sh
 git checkout a5c326c9db97d6852b7d61798afdfceae1269b02
 ```